 About

-She was advised by Dr. Kat M Steele (who combines engineering, medicine, and accessible design to understand and enable human mobility) and Dr. J Nathan Kutz (who researches numerical methods for modeling complex dynamical systems).
+Dr. Ebers was advised by Dr. Kat M Steele (who combines engineering, medicine, and accessible design to understand and enable human mobility) and Dr. J Nathan Kutz (who researches numerical methods for modeling complex dynamical systems).
 She was supported by the NSF Graduate Research Fellowship Program and the NSF AI Institute in Dynamic Systems.